signmotion/flutter_image_converter/README.md

 Once you start using the **FlutterImageConverter**, it will become easy to choose the functionality to contribute.
 But if you already get everything you need from this package but have some free time, let me write here what I have planned:

 - Explane `Image`, `ImageProvider`, etc. [1](https://stackoverflow.com/a/56431615/963948)
-- Check out the Web platform.
+- DONE Check out the Web platform.
+THANKS [C Davis aka faithoflifedev](https://github.com/signmotion/flutter_image_converter/pull/1).
 - Detect formats provided `instantiateImageCodec`.
-- Converters to `File`? `fileBmpUint8ListSync`, `filePngUint8ListSync`...
-Auto extension.
 - SVG?
 - IconData?
 - Transform images to any formats?